-From 1980 through 1986, Carmen toured the world and recorded with Rita Coolidge (Higher and Higher, We’re All Alone), whom he credits with inspiring him to perform at a consistent and professional level night after night, regardless of conditions.
-Also, during that same time period, Carmen toured with Bill Champlin promoting his solo albums, Bill Champlin Single and Runaway.
-In 1985, Carmen co-wrote One More Day with James Pankow of Chicago, which appeared on the platinum selling album Chicago XVIII.
+From 1980 through 1986, Carmen toured the world and recorded with Rita Coolidge (Higher and Higher, We’re All Alone).
+Also, during that same time period, Carmen toured with Bill Champlin promoting his solo albums, Single and Runaway.
+In 1985, Carmen co-wrote One More Day with James Pankow of the band Chicago, which appeared on their platinum selling album Chicago XVIII.

-Carmen then joined the legendary horn-based soul band Tower of Power in 1988, where he became a driving force within the group.
+In 1988 Carmen joined the legendary horn-based soul band Tower of Power, where he became a driving force within the group.
 His writing, singing and guitar playing made him easily recognized by music fans around the world.
 He performed and recorded with TOP for the better part of a decade before leaving in 1997 to pursue other musical interests.

 Those interests included opening the doors to his recording studio, Big Surprise Music, where he is a music producer and the chief engineer.
-One of his first recording projects was his solo debut, Both Sides of the Coin, which showcased all of his talents, from the sensitivity of his lyrics to the fire in his guitar playing.
-His many recording projects include producing long-time Tower of Power bass player Rocco Prestia’s solo debut, Everybody on the Bus, in 1999, which reunited the original Tower of Power rhythm section.
-Carmen also recorded TOP’s original trumpeter and horn arranger Greg Adams’ most recent CDs Firefly and Cool to the Touch.
+One of his first recording projects was his solo debut, Both Sides of the Coin.

-Carmen is currently a member of the Bay Area band the Sons of Champlin, who were an early influence in the San Francisco music scene of the 1960s and 70s.
-The Sons continue to have a strong and loyal following to this day, and maintain a high level of musicality.
+Carmen is currently a member of the Bay Area band The Sons of Champlin, who were an early influence in the San Francisco music scene of the 1960’s and 70’s, and The Max Weinberg Band.